-Only about one in 10,000 people have perfect pitch, so if you do have the knack – go you.
+Only about one in 10,000 people have it, so if you do have the knack – go you.

 The students showed significant improvement after the training, and those tested a few months later had retained the ability to recreate the notes, without any reference.

-This suggests that with the correct training, adults could also learn to have perfect pitch – so if you fancy giving it a try, a good place to start would be A LOT OF PRACTICE.
+So, with the correct training, it is perfectly possible for adults to learn to have perfect pitch.
+If you fancy giving it a try, a good place to start would be A LOT OF PRACTICE.

-If you’ve played in an orchestra and have frequently heard the sound of a concert ‘A’, you might, for instance, be able to recreate that note and use it to find your way around the whole 12-tone scale.
+It can also mean you are able to recreate certain notes in the scale, simply by being frequently exposed to them.
+For instance, if you’ve played in an orchestra and have the sound of that concert ‘A’ ringing in your ears, you might be able to recreate that note and use it to find your way around the whole 12-tone scale.

 “It was mostly verbal, like name-calling and such, the verbal stuff was massive amounts of discouragement like, ‘how could you remotely think you could make it in this industry?’, but I didn’t listen, because I knew I was pretty dope.”

-But despite the aura that surrounds the words ‘perfect pitch’, it isn’t all that helpful to see it as a measure of musical ability (no offence to Charlie Puth).
+But despite the general feeling of awe that surrounds perfect pitch, it isn’t all that helpful to see it as a measure of musical ability (no offence, of course, to Charlie Puth).